nikkirubinstein/Intro-to-programming-concepts/content/info-for-instructors.md

 ## Slide presentation

-There are two slide presentations that can be used to present this material:
+There are two slide presentations that can be used to present the material described in this book:

 * [Shiny presentation](../Intro_slides.Rmd)
 * [HTML presentation](../Intro_slides_NOTSHINY.html)